How to Dye Wood Flowers - Dip Dye Method

 - a fork (note this will be used to mix paint so it probably won't go back into the rotation in the silverware drawer!)

-While I haven't noticed a big difference in water temperature, I prefer either room temp or slightly warm tap water when I dye my sola flowers.
+While I haven't noticed a big difference in water temperature, I prefer either room temp or slightly warm tap water when I dye my flowers.

 You can use all sorts of different paints and inks to dye wood flowers.
 My go-to is craft acrylic paint.
 It can be found at your favorite local craft store and has a large color selection.